-The ability to construct graphs and interpret data in a timely manner is key to your success on the AP exam and Biology EOC!
+The ability to construct graphs and interpret data in a timely manner is key to your success on the AP exam!
 Thus, take these labs seriously and always do your best.
-Do not copy from your lab partners as this will not help you on the AP Exam or Biology EOC.
+Do not copy from your lab partners as this will not help you on the Biology EOC.
 Also, prepare for lab days!
 In other words, do the pre-lab ahead of time, not during class time!
 Class time is for experimenting.
 Pre-lab not only consists of the parts called Pre-lab; rather, it actually consists of most of the work you will need to do for the lab!
 We call it pre-lab because again, it needs to be completed before lab day.
-Pre-lab will take you approximately 2 hours to complete independently; thus, you will receive the labs from your teacher in advance.